bbfox0703/AchievoLab/README.md

 - Fetches, caches, and reuses cover icons for games.
 - Allows launching games directly from the GUI via right-click context menu.
 - Retrieves your owned game list and localized game titles (if available) through the Steam Web API.
+- Multi-language support for game title / image, if present.

 ## Technical Notes
 - Built with .NET 8 and the Windows App SDK (WinUI 3).